Shraddha murder case: Court adjourns hearing in view of lawyers' strike

 SPP Amit Prasad rebutted that the joint charges can be framed under section 201 for disappearing the evidence.

-He also submitted that the relied upon a chain of evidence, statement of witnesses, record of past events and circumstances, forensic evidence, manner of offence etc were submitted before the court.
+He had also submitted that the relied upon a chain of evidence, statement of witnesses, a record of past events and circumstances, forensic evidence, manner of offence etc were submitted before the court.

-The counsel for accused Aftab Poonawala after speaking with him had submitted that the accused had been ill-treated by other jail inmates.
-He has a gums bleeding problem.

-The court had issued directions to the lock up incharge and jail superintendent for ensuring the safety and security of the accused.

 This matter is related to the alleged murder of Shraddha Walkar by his live-in partner Aftab Amin Poonawala on May 18, 2022.